Mapping the gender attrition gap in academic psychology: Public Significance Statement

+Women enter psychology in large numbers but are less likely to remain active in research over time than men.
+Using publication records to track research continuity over time, this study shows that early-career attrition, rather than recruitment alone, contributes to persistent gender gaps at senior levels.
+Supporting women in the early stages of academic careers may be critical for achieving equitable representation in the discipline.

-Gender disparities in academia are well-documented \citep{EC_shefigure_2021, Elsevier17Gender, Nielsen_diversity_2018}---particularly in the traditionally defined STEM fields (science, technology, engineering, and mathematics), where women are underrepresented from graduate education through to senior leadership positions \citep{Blackburn_stem_2017, EC_shefigure_2021}.
-Women’s underrepresentation in math-intensive fields has been attributed to a combination of structural barriers \citep{Ceci_underrepresentation_2011,Xie2003_women}, stereotypes about mathematical ability \citep{Steele1997_sterotypes, Nosek2002_math}, and the challenges of navigating male-dominated environments \citep{Etzkowitz2000_women}.
-Yet, focusing on entry barriers misses a more subtle challenge prevalent elsewhere: a paradox of attrition, where women's numerical dominance at junior levels fails to translate into parity at the top.
-Psychology is a striking example of such a discipline: Women have consistently outnumbered men among psychology undergraduate and graduate students for decades and now constitute three-quarters of psychology students \citep{Gruber_psychology_2020, NSF_psychology_2018}, but only about a third of full professors are women \citep{Larivire_gender_2013, Odic_pubgap_2020}.
-The sharp decline from women’s relatively high initial recruitment to their minority presence in professorships reflects a leaky pipeline, but one that differs from traditionally defined STEM fields, where male dominance is evident from the earliest stages.
-This study fills a critical research gap by investigating psychology, a field with high female participation at entry, and tracing when and how women disproportionately exit the academic pipeline.
-It examines the potential factors that contribute to their attrition over time, as well as whether attrition has improved in the last decades.
+Gender disparities in academia are well-documented \parencite{EC_shefigure_2021, Elsevier17Gender, Nielsen_diversity_2018}---particularly in traditionally defined STEM fields (science, technology, engineering, and mathematics), where women are underrepresented from graduate education through to senior leadership positions \parencite{Blackburn_stem_2017, EC_shefigure_2021,Kwiek2025_attrition}.
+Prior work has emphasized entry-level barriers as a key driver of gender inequality in academia \parencite{Etzkowitz2000_women, Blackburn_stem_2017, EC_shefigure_2021}.
+Yet this focus may obscure a distinct dynamic in women-dominated disciplines.
+In fields such as psychology and the social sciences more broadly, inequality is less about access and more about retention: women's numerical dominance at junior levels fails to translate into parity at the top \parencite{Casad2022_SocialScience, LaBerge_attrition_retention_2024}.
+Women have consistently outnumbered men among psychology undergraduate and graduate students for decades and now constitute three-quarters of psychology students \parencite{Gruber_psychology_2020, NSF_psychology_2018}, but only about a third of full professors are women \parencite{Larivire_gender_2013, Odic_pubgap_2020}.
+The sharp decline from women’s relatively high initial recruitment to their minority presence in professorships reflects a leaky pipeline, but one that differs from other scientific disciplines, where male dominance is evident from the earliest stages.
+A key unanswered question is therefore when women disproportionately exit research careers in psychology.
+This study contributes to this question by tracing gender differences in academic attrition over the course of academic careers, examining the factors associated with these differences, and assessing whether patterns of attrition have changed over recent decades.